-We have seen that overall objectives for customer care need to be translated into specific action programmes with the allocation of responsibilities, systems and procedures that should include training and motivation of staff.
+We have seen that overall objectives for customer care need to be translated into specific action programmes with the allocation of responsibilities, systems and procedures, which should include the training and motivation of staff.
 Suitable organizational structures need to be in place to implement effective customer care programmes.